A: A backlink is when a page of another website links to a page on yours.

-If I receive a contextual backlink from my State’s Department of Transportation website validating my claims, Google will attach a great deal of value to this and give me a major boost.
+If I receive a contextual backlink from the Minnesota Department of Transportation website validating my claims, Google will attach a great deal of value to this and give me a major boost.

 Receiving authoritative backlinks can also improve your website’s TrustRank, a metric related to PageRank created by Google to weed out websites with high spam content.

 One of the major factors coming out of Google Panda, specifically pertaining to backlinks, were simultaneous improvements to Google’s PageRank algorithm.

 PageRank and its evolution over time is the best way of understanding how Google assesses the quality and relevance of backlinks, and how those backlinks will consequently affect a website’s search rankings.